 1 cup fresh pineapple, diced

 .5 cup maraschino liqueur

 Place the pineapple chunks into a jar with the gin, Campari and Maraschino and seal.
 Shake the jar several times over 24 hours to allow the flavors to meld.
 Strain, pressing the pineapple chunks to extract the juice and discard the solids (or eat them).

 Get yourself a pineapple and cut it up.
-I like to use the core sections of the fruit for this.
-In a good pineapple they have plenty of flavor, and since I normally toss the cores into the compost, this is a great place to use them up.
-Besides, I get about a cup or more of fresh core pieces from a small pineapple.
+We like to use the core sections of the fruit for this.
+In a good pineapple they have plenty of flavor, and since we normally toss the cores into the compost, this is a great place to use them up.
+Besides, we get about a cup or more of fresh core pieces from a small pineapple.
 Combine all of this in a jar and shake it often for 24 hours.
-The result will be a wonderful pink gin cocktail, but we aren't done yet.
+The result will be a wonderful pink gin cocktail, but we aren’t done yet.

 Riviera by Toby Maloney

 .75 oz fresh lemon juice

 Combine ingredients in a shaker, mime shake (without ice) for 30 seconds or so, add ice and shake to chill.
 Strain into a chilled cocktail glass and carefully garnish with a mint leaf.
 Finally, drop orange bitters onto the surface of the meringue.

 With this infusion, you should be able to make six or seven finished cocktails.
 Everyone we have made this drink for has absolutely loved it.
 Yeah, it’s a gin drink, and yeah, it has egg white, but the results are amazing.
 With just a little planning, you can be drinking one of these this weekend!